cacophony-wj/licentia_quests/README.md

 ## Updating the Modlist

-Download the modlist's `.wabbajack` file again and specify the same directories. _Wabbajack_ will keep the files in your local copy of the modlist that haven't changed and update those which have.
+Download the modlist's `.wabbajack` file again and specify the same directories. _Wabbajack_ will only update what has changed, it will not repeat the entire installation.
 It is rarely recommended to continue a save when you update a modlist.

 ## Removing the Modlist